trixi-gpu/trixi-gpu.github.io/index.md

 ## News

-There is a new project that likely involves the parallelization of mesh initialization for solving PDEs using CUDA.jl (or other available GPU packages in Julia) for the upcoming [Google Summer of Code 2025](https://summerofcode.withgoogle.com/).
+There is a new project that probably involves the parallelization of mesh initialization process in solving PDEs using CUDA.jl (or other available GPU packages in Julia) for the upcoming [Google Summer of Code 2025](https://summerofcode.withgoogle.com/).

 ## Acknowledgments

 Thanks to our developers, maintainers, and outside contributors for their contributions to our community.
+Also, special thanks to Prof. Hendrik Ranocha, Prof. Jesse Chan, and Prof. Michael Schlottke-Lakemper for advising this project.